taocpp/PEGTL/doc/Rule-Reference.md

 * Succeeds when the input contains at least 1 object, and:
 * The object extracted from the next input object is one of the values `U...`.
-* Consumes N objects on success.
+* Consumes 1 object on success.

 ###### `range< M, U, V >`